ladybug-tools/3d-models/content/json/readme.md

 The menu for this folder uses the GitHub API to obtain the names of all the folders under this folder.
 If any folder contains a readme file then it is added to this menu.
 This ability allows you to add files without having to edit menus - which is handy when there are large numbers of files moving in and out of folders.

+There are also three JSON files - created using [flux.io]( http://flux.io )
+- that are not compatible with Three.js JSON files, but are kept here as test cases to help in identifying files.